mrz1836/codepipeline-to-github/README.md

-replace-version            Replaces the version in HTML/JS (pre-deploy) run                        Fires the lambda function (run event=started) save-domain-info           Saves the zone id and the ssl id for use by CloudFormation save-param                 Saves a plain-text string parameter in SSM save-param-encrypted       Saves an encrypted string value as a parameter in SSM save-secrets               Helper for saving Github token(s) to Secrets Manager (extendable for more secrets) tag                        Generate a new tag and push (tag version=0.0.0) tag-remove                 Remove a tag if found (tag-remove version=0.0.0) tag-update                 Update an existing tag to current commit (tag-update version=0.0.0)
+replace-version            Replaces the version in HTML/JS (pre-deploy) run                        Fires the lambda function (run event=started) save-domain-info           Saves the zone id and the ssl id for use by CloudFormation save-host-info             Saves the host information for a given domain save-param                 Saves a plain-text string parameter in SSM save-param-encrypted       Saves an encrypted string value as a parameter in SSM save-param-list            Saves a list of strings (entry1,entry2,entry3) as a parameter in SSM save-secrets               Helper for saving Github token(s) to Secrets Manager (extendable for more secrets) save-vpc-info              Saves the VPC id and the subnet IDs for use by CloudFormation tag                        Generate a new tag and push (tag version=0.0.0) tag-remove                 Remove a tag if found (tag-remove version=0.0.0) tag-update                 Update an existing tag to current commit (tag-update version=0.0.0)